noahfraiture/nexzap/tutorials/1_rust/1_overview/guide.md

 ## Cons

 - **Steep Learning Curve**: Borrow checker and ownership rules can frustrate newcomers with complex compile errors.
-- **Verbosity**: Safety requires explicit annotations, making code wordier than Python or Go.
+- **Verbosity**: The advanced type system may require highly explicit specifications
 - **Slow Compilation and big target**: Large projects or complex targets can lead to lengthy compile times.
 - **Young Ecosystem**: Less mature than Java or Python, sometimes requiring custom solutions.